preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 Media files from a SharePoint library
 ---------------------------------------
-The next step for a Sharepoint library is to add a path to the library, or just accept the default path (more info about this soon).
+The next step for a Sharepoint library is to add a path to the library.

 .. image:: media-rollup-settings-query-library-path.png